Efficient Principally Stratified Treatment Effect Estimation in Crossover Studies with Absorbent Binary Endpoints

-Table \ref{tab:cov} shows the bias, coverage probability of the unsmoothed and smoothed truth, standard error and sampling standard deviation for different $s_1^*$ with bandwidth chosen to be 0.2.
-The proposed TMLE estimator has low bias and and is asymptotically unbiased.
+Table \ref{tab:cov} shows the bias, standard error, and coverage probability of the unsmoothed and smoothed truth for different $s_1^*$ with bandwidth chosen to be 0.2.
+The proposed TMLE estimator has low bias and is asymptotically unbiased.
 As expected, the coverage probability for the smoothed vaccine efficacy parameter is better than the coverage probability for the unsmoothed vaccine efficacy parameter.
 Our additional simulation results for bandwidths 0.1, 0.3, and 0.4 are given in Appendix~\ref{app:sim}.
 These results continue to show appropriate coverage of the smoothed parameter, though, as expected, when the bandwidth is large we see poorer coverage of the unsmoothed parameter.